hihanghoeng33/One-Problem-a-day/README.md

-# ✅This is my repo to save every problem that I solved on online website
+# âThis is my repo to save every problem that I solved on online website
 ---
 Every accepted solution will be documented in every folder in this repo.
 The folder such as [Codeforces](/Codeforces/), [Codewars](/Codewars/), and Leetcode(auto commit using extension).
 Current language used: C/C++.
 ##

-# Eat Code Sleep 🔁
+# Eat Code Sleep ð
 |  |
 | ------- |
-# Stay foolish 💩
+# Stay foolish ð©
 |  |
 | ------- |
 # Array